Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/developer-notes/essay.md

 - can reuse the Sutton SignWriting production fonts without mismatch
 - can solve layout by adding a font alone

-It encodes much of the character set.
+It encodes much of the character set at the base/fill/rotation character layer.

 That is not the same as preserving stable writer-selected symbols.